ngould15/bamazon/README.md

 Running the Node application called bamazonManager.js will prompt the manager 'What would you like to do?' and give the following options:

-View Products for Sale
-View Low Inventory
-Add to Inventory
-Add New Product
+"View Products for Sale", "View Low Inventory", "Add to Inventory", "Add New Product"

 ![Manager Menu Options](../master/images/managermenu.png)